ItzAntonio101/nebulaaudio/README.md

   lowpass) and they round-trip correctly through PATCH, but they are not yet applied to the PCM stream. `AudioPlayer.applyVolume()` is the hook point.

-**Unverified — could not test-compile in this environment:**
-This was written without network access to Maven Central, so dependencies were never actually resolved or compiled against.
-The riskiest one is `com.github.jaredmdobson:concentus` (pure-Java Opus) — I wrote its usage (`OpusApplication.OPUS_APPLICATION_AUDIO`, encoder constructor, `.encode(...)` signature) from memory, not from verified docs. **Before relying on this build, run `./gradlew build` yourself and fix any Concentus API mismatches first** — that's the single most likely compile failure.
-Everything else (Javalin, Jackson, SnakeYAML, SLF4J/Logback, OkHttp) is more standard and lower-risk, but still unverified end-to-end.

 ## Build & run